orthecreedence/cl-async/_posts/2013-03-26-green-threads-and-async-programming.md

 condition handling.
 What looks like a normal stack is actually being transformed into CPS, so catching and handling errors becomes suddenly more difficult.
-On top of this, the [future-handler-case](/cl-async/future#future-handler-case) macro won't do much when using green-threads' `wait-on` good because it doesn't know to look for it.
+On top of this, the [future-handler-case](/cl-async/future#future-handler-case) macro won't do much when using green-threads' `wait-on` because it doesn't know to look for it.
 It might make sense to make `wait-on` a macro that expands to an `attach` call so that errors can be handled more effectively.

 Hopefully you now have a better understanding of how [green-threads](https://github.com/deliciousrobots/green-threads) is a way to transform ugly CPS-style code into normal stack-based code.
 It's not